joost-morsink/FF-admin-module/doc/arch/process.md

 The `Exit` step allocates money in the right proportions to all the charities that have been selected by the original donations.
 If there are enough liquid assets in the investment option, the total amount of calculated money can be transferred.
+If there aren't, either:

+* more stocks need to be liquidated, or

-If there aren't, a fraction should be calculated based on the availability of liquid assets.
+* a fraction should be calculated based on the availability of liquid assets.

 ### Transfer money to charities and administer results